A classy boutique hotel arranged across three historic townhouses with a large tranquil garden near the fashionable Nine

 - Shopping / markets

-Families are welcome, and the spacious private garden is a useful space.
-There are plentiful family attractions in the city and there are bikes to hire right by the hotel.
-Only the Great room, Exceptional room, Outstanding room and Best room can take a baby cot (free) and larger categories can also take an extra bed (extra charge).
+Families are welcome although this is a grown-up hotel, and the spacious private garden is a useful resource.
+There are plentiful family attractions in the city and bikes can be hired right by the hotel.
+Most rooms can take a baby cot free of charge and larger categories can also take an extra bed (extra charge).

 Family friendly accommodation:

-We suggest Exceptional, Outstanding and Best rooms for families.
+We suggest Exceptional, Outstanding and Best categories for families - all can take a baby cot as can Great rooms.
 Exceptional rooms can fit a baby cot and an extra bed.
-The Best suite has a lounge that can fit 2 extra beds and a baby cot
+The Best suite has a lounge that can fit 2 extra beds and a baby cot.
+Good and Great rooms can be set up as twins too

 Available on request